zenparsing/js-classes-1.1/docs/definitions.md

 - Instance variables provide per-instance state that is only accessible to code that is defined within the body of a class definition.
 - Instance variables are not object properties and have minimal semantic overlap with properties.
 They do not have attributes.
 They are not accessible via prototype lookup.
 They generally<sup>1</sup> may not be dynamically added after their construction is completed.
 They may not be deleted.
 We think it is very important that JS programmer develop a conceptual model of objects that does not confuse or conflate instance variables and own properties.
-- Instance variables are declared via a distinct class body element (a `let` definition), and accessed via a distinct access operator (`::`) in order to conceptually distance them from the concept of object properties.
+- Instance variables are declared via a distinct class body element (a `let` definition), and accessed via either a lexical name or a distinct access operator (`::`) in order to conceptually distance them from the concept of object properties.
 - Instance variables can have initializers.
 The value of an initializer is statically determined at the time the class definition is evaluated.
 To initialize an instance variable to an instance-specific value, the constructor must be used.
 This should be no different from what ES developers are already accustomed to doing.
 - Instance variables can hold functions.
 If the function is an arrow function, the function will inherit the instance object that the instance closure is attached to as its default context.
 - Instance variables can be declared static using the `static` keyword after the `let` keyword.
 Static instance variables are collectively placed in a single class closure that is attached to the constructor function.